 Have an appropriate level of understanding of the audiology profession and have visited or intend to visit an audiology or related department

-Applicants will be asked to complete two short assignments in addition to the standard interview.
+All Applicants will be asked to complete two short assignments.
 Applicants with alternative backgrounds may be invited to interview.
-All applicants who are made an offer are invited to visit the department for a tour and chat with our staff and students.
+All applicants who are made an offer are welcome to visit the department for a tour and chat with our staff and students.

 An equivalent standard in other qualifications approved by the University is considered on individual merit.
 For example, a portfolio of appropriate work experience underpinned by an academic achievements equivalent to the basic requirements and recent serious and appropriate study, with clear evidence of scientific aptitude.
 Applicants in this category are interviewed and might be required to sit the admissions assessment.
 If you are unsure about our entry criteria, please contact our admissions staff who would be happy to provide advice in advance of your application.

 English Language requirements